 Being a small city by the seaside, Esperance has mainly earned a reputation for its beaches.
 Don’t miss out on Twilight Beach, Ten Miles Beach or Lucky Bay with its white sand and crystal-clear waters.

 This region has a reputation for its superb wines and dishes, while being a spot for surfers as well.
 Also, a stop at Gracetown Bay is also recommendable.
-If you head a couple of kilometers inland, you could visit the limestone caves.
+If you head a couple of kilometres inland, you could visit the limestone caves.
 This area is also great for spotting majestic whales during their migration from June onwards.

 Perth and its surroundings